Best Mountain Bike Knee Pads of 2021

 The Enduro Knee Sleeve gains their supreme pedal-friendliness from a lack of padding and armor, meaning they offer minimal protection.
 The padding is soft and relatively thin.
 As a result, these pads are probably best suited for experienced riders who seek just a light layer of protection.
 Given the softer fabric construction, there is a good chance these pads may be more susceptible to damage in the event of a crash.
 We feel they are also a little pricey for how simple and minimal they are.

 Six Six One Recon

-The Six Six One Recon takes home an award for Best Light-Middleweight Knee Pads.
-These pads come in at a stunningly low 74 grams per pad.
-They offer a high level of pedal-friendliness while still retaining an element of protection.
+The Six Six One Recon pads come in at a stunningly low 74-grams per pad.
+They offer a high level of pedal-friendliness while still retaining a decent element of protection.
 The G-Form Pro X2 pads are strikingly similar, but we feel these have a better fit at a significantly lower weight.
 They are on the light-duty side of the spectrum but still offer some real protective features.

 The downside?
 They still are not the best option for riding rough terrain or pinning it at high speeds.
 They have more protection than the super minimalist pads, but there still isn't much substance to the armor.
 As a result, they are best suited for relatively moderate terrain.
 Also, the plated armor look is quite polarizing.
-Some people like the style, but many find it cheesy and ugly.
+Some people like the style, but it may not agree with everyone.

 Read review: Six Six One Recon